Start building an ancestral legacy today with these 5 practices.

 If they were kind to others, you likely learned to be kind.
 If your grandmother was a good cook, it is likely you learned some skills from her.
 If your dad was a painter, you probably watched him create his art at some point.
 Suppose your aunt was a champion swimmer; she might have taught you how to swim.
 These experiences are inside of us and lay the groundwork for creating our own legacies for those that come after us.

 What if My Family is Not Traditional?

-You can still build Legacy even if you don’t have children of your own, you can create a legacy other children of your line, or of your community.
-Also writing a book, creating art, building a business, etc. all count because you are leaving a part of yourself out in the world, something that carries your name and illustrates your deeds.
+You can still build a Legacy even if you don’t have children of your own.
+Begin to create a legacy for other children of your line or of your community.
+Use your innate gifts to create an ancestral legacy through writing a book, creating art, building a business, etc. These all count as legacy building because you leave a part of yourself out in the world, something that carries your name and illustrates your deeds through these works.

 If you are not in touch with your family, you can start the chain right where you are.
-If you have a passion for something, share it with a child you love.
+If you have a passion for something, share it with any child you love.

 Your Interests Have Meaning

 However, I was not taught about plants, trees, and herbs by my foremothers or fathers, yet I have always had an undeniable passion for them.
 I have spent the greater part of 20 years learning about them.
 This passion I have shared with my own daughter (we also share a love for baking together).
 Since before she could walk, I was sharing plants with her.
-When she could walk, we started going on herb walks, and foraging expeditions and she loves is as much as I do.
+As soon as she could walk, we started going on herb walks and foraging expeditions, and she loves it as much as I do.

 I recently found out that there was a tradition of foraging in my birth family on my birth mother’s side of the family.
 Interestingly enough, some similar plants were of focus as the ones I like working with – berries, plantain leaf, and dandelion.